Assignment 2 FAQ and Student Discussion Page

 The course staff will post answers to frequently asked questions about assignment 2 here.
 Feel free to add to this page yourself if you've got information to share with the rest of the class.
 Remember, the quickest way to get a response from a TA is to post to firstname.lastname@example.org

 Question 1: Does my second hand need to be visible above the blue gear?

 Yes, please make the second and minute hands visible during all points in their roation.

-Just like OpenGL, the rotations are specified in units of degrees.
+Just like OpenGL, the units of a rotation are degrees.

 Notes on keeping your clock ticking at the correct rate

 Although we probably won't put a lot of emphasis on this when grading assignment 2, you should think about the following to correctly get your clock to tick at an accurate rate:

 You cannot assume that 1000/framesPerSecond millis occurs between the start of each timer event.
 This is just a rough estimate from the number of timer events you'll get in a second.
 Setting a timer event tells glut to not call your event handler until at least this amount of time has passed, there aren't any guarantees about the exactness of the actual delay.
 Additionally, there is also time that elapses while executing your code before the next timer event is scheduled.
 All these factors means that basing your clock's rotation based on timer events is fairly inaccurate.